Solar Water Heating

 Units with longer warranties usually have higher price tags.
 Often, the least expensive water heater to purchase, the electric hot water tank, is the most expensive to operate.

-From Natural Resources Canada: An Introduction to Solar Water heating Systems (PDF)
+From Natural Resources Canada: Performance Directory of Solar Domestic Hot Water Systems

 All Rights Reserved